Electronics Devices, software, explosive devices and developing political awareness

 We also did a considerable amount of work for the gaming industry, developing solid-state replacements for mechanical coin counters for the likes of Nobles Amusements and learning a lot about that industry in the process.
 My first trip to Blackpool was to support our designs in their Coral Island installation along the sea front in Blackpool.

 At around this time, Aidan was developing a keen interest in Conservative politics while I was more interested in small business issues, having joined the FSB (Federation of Small Businesses).
 I met major politicians of the time by both routes.
-I’ve photos with William Hague, Michael Heseltine, Tony Blair and David Cameron, Vince Cable….
+I’ve been photographed and met with William Hague, Michael Heseltine, Tony Blair and David Cameron, Vince Cable….

 I first took on the role of IT Director of the FSB in 2001.
 That role ended in 2015 when I ripped up my election papers walked away due to changes in the organisation with which I disagreed, after I had held the post for 14 years uncontested, the only director to achieve such a record in this century.

-During those years I attended ESBA (European Small Business Alliance) meetings in Europe and for 2 years help the post of vice-chairman of a technical part of the EU ESCO project in Brussels – specifically the ICT service activities group.
-The website I developed from scratch for the FSB operated for over 15 years without significant issue, an achievement of which I’m quite proud – the mail system I designed from scratch sent many, many millions of emails to members.
+During those years I attended ESBA (European Small Business Alliance) meetings in Europe and for 2 years help the post of vice-chairman of a technical group of the EU ESCO project in Brussels – specifically the ICT service activities group.
+The website I developed from scratch for the FSB operated for over 15 years without significant issue, an achievement of which I’m quite proud given the size and readership – the mail system I designed from scratch sent many, many millions of emails to members.
 In April 2000, vice-chairman John Emmins had this to say of the FSB’s collective efforts:

 “History was made last month when James Twining, of GroupTrade.
 Com signed on the dotted line as the FSB’s 150,000th member.
 John Emmins FSB Vice-Chairman and Recruitment Chairman said, “The success of the FSB has been the result of sheer hard work by all concerned, volunteer and professional staff combined”…. [and] concluded, “In recent years we have passed a number of very important membership milestones- it is only 3 years since we achieved 100,000 members.
 Our next target will of course be 200,000”.

 That the organisation did, achieving 215,000 members at peak through collective hard work and involvement.
-Sadly at the time I decided to give it all a miss, membership was on the decline.
+Sadly at the time I decided to give it all a miss, membership was on the decline and was heading back toward the 150,000 mark.

 The pictures with famous people